Approximation theory for distant Bang calculus

 The \dbang{} calculus has three reduction rules:

-Notice that requiring subterms of the form $\oc M$ assigns them \emph{value} status in the CbV sense.
+Notice that requiring subterms of the form $\oc M$ assigns them \emph{value} status in the \cbv{} sense.

-We write $\todbs$ and $\todbf$ for the coluseres under surface and full contexts, respectively; both are confluent~\cite[Theorem 1]{kag24}.
+We write $\todbs$ and $\todbf$ for the closures under surface and full contexts, respectively; both are confluent~\cite[Theorem 1]{kag24}.
 We also denote by $\to_i$ the internal reductions (\emph{i.e.} $\to_i = \todbf\backslash\todbs$, these are the reductions occurring under a $\oc$-construct).